 6. What strategic objectives do these duties support?

-This position supports the strategy of developing a strong volunteer base to support the mission.
+This position supports developing a strong volunteer base to support the mission.

 7. How do these tasks get us closer to achieving our mission?

-It requires lots of volunteers to achieve the mission and this position will help to manage those necessary volunteers.
+It requires many volunteers to achieve the mission, and this position will help manage those necessary volunteers.

 Make Job Descriptions Relevant

-Managers need to constantly review job descriptions to keep them relevant for the employee’s role.
+Managers must constantly review job descriptions to keep them relevant for the employee’s role.

-Take the following proactive steps to ensure that employees are spending their time on those things that contribute to fulfilling the mission.
+Take the following proactive steps to ensure that employees spend their time on those things that contribute to fulfilling the mission.

-Job descriptions must stay current to ensure time spent doing the job is contributing to the mission.
+Job descriptions must stay current to ensure time spent doing the job contributes to the mission.
 To do this, review and update job descriptions at least annually.

 This update results from having a conversation between the manager and the employee about job responsibilities and how they support changing strategies.

-It’s the manager’s responsibility to know what employees do every day and to make sure that what they’re spending their time on truly reflects their written job descriptions.
+It’s the manager’s responsibility to know what employees do every day and ensure that what they spend their time on reflects their written job descriptions.

 I’m always amazed when I ask managers what their employees do every day to hear the response, “I don’t really know.”

 This response is often out of frustration.
-A good starting point to rectify this situation is simply to ask employees to list everything they do.
+A good starting point to rectify this situation is asking employees to list everything they do.

 This exercise will often shed some light on those things that rob employees of valuable time.
 Learn what those time wasters are and eliminate them.

-Churches have the responsibility of managing the resources that God has provided them.
-Taking these steps can ensure that resources spent on salaries, and that what employees are spending their time doing, legitimately contributes to fulfilling the church mission!
+Churches are responsible for managing the resources that God has provided them – people, time, and money.
+Taking these steps can ensure that resources are spent on salaries and that what employees spend their time doing legitimately contributes to fulfilling the church mission!